Russel88/DAtest/README.md

 significant after multiple correction of the p-values.
 It is therefore the proportion of features you would expect to detect in a regular analysis.
 The higher Spike.detect.rate, the better.

--   The intended workflow for choosing a method is:
-    -   Omit methods with FPR higher than 0.05
-    -   Of remaining methods, choose the one with highest AUC if it has a Spike.detect.rate above 0
-    -   If the method with highest AUC (and FPR &lt; 0.05) has a Spike.detect.rate of zero, rerun analysis with pruned dataset (see `preDA` below) or increase `effectSize`

-**Assumption of the test:** the test assumes that only few features are truly differentially abundant.
-Therefore, if many features are different between the samples, and this difference can truly be explained by the `predictor`, AUCs of the methods will be less than they actually are, but FPRs can still be trusted.

 ### Pre-process data: